Please review the below guidance:

 Please sign up to receive communication updates about changes in visiting schedules or rules by email or text message: https://mn.gov/doc/family-visitor/

 The longstanding visitation policy remains in effect.
 But, due to COVID-19 some modifications have been made.
 Below are some of the changes being implemented.
 For more complete guidelines related to visiting during COVID-19, please click here:

-- All visits must be scheduled.
-You can schedule a visiting appointment by calling the facility during visiting hours, and at least 24 hours in advance.
+- You can schedule a visiting appointment by calling the facility during visiting hours, and at least 24 hours in advance.
 Visits can also be scheduled using the online scheduling option.

 - All visits are limited to one hour in duration, extended visits are not able to be offered at this time due to the need for social distancing in the visiting rooms.